dincerilke/LatexTemplates/readme.md

 There are a few bespoke things that I've added to my latex setup over the years.
 The 'features' (more really options) are:

-- Index notes in Margins: `marginnotes`
+- Index notes in Margins (marginnotes)
   - Sometimes you need to print all your notes.
 Hyperlinks don't really work here, but adding index entries to the margins of document means it's easy to find what you want with a physical copy.
   - Note that this is really finicky, be careful with changes
 - List of Algorithms/Pseudocode